cardoesnumbers/cardoesnumbers.github.io/about.markdown

 A bit more.

 I have worked with data for most of the last decade, in some way unintentionally.
 I became curious about programming languages as the data I worked with grew larger and started to break my spreadsheets.
 I took an intro course on Python and was lost (negative) in its vastness.
 I didn't know what to do with all that.
 I moved on to SQL which back then seemed less complicated.
-That change came also with me thinking more about data analysis and predictive analytics and that made it easier.
+That change also came with me thinking more about data analysis and predictive analytics, which made it easier.
 I gave Python another try  while on parental leave in early 2023 and this time is going better.
 The rise of AI/GPTs has also made programming more accessible and interesting to casual users like me, so, here we are.